EW-10/IBM-Capstone/README.md

 # IBM-Capstone
-Repository for Capstone Project of the IBM Professional Certificate in Data Science.
+Repository for Capstone project of the IBM Professional Certificate in Data Science

-Edit: Added this line as part of project requirements.

-This repository includes all of the completed notebooks, Python file, and datasets, as well as the final report files, which are part of the Capstone Project of the IBM Professional Certificate in Data Science, including:
+This repository includes all of the completed notebooks, Python file, and datasets, as well as the final report files, which are part of the Capstone project of the IBM Professional Certificate in Data Science, including:

 1. IBM Capstone: SpaceX Data Collection with API -- name of Jupyter Notebook
 2. IBM Capstone: Webscraping -- name of Jupyter Notebook